danthedeckie/DictLiteStore/README.md

 'select' function in the DictLiteStore module, it will re-convert jsonified values (say that 'categories' list) back into a python list.
 This is quite useful. :-)

+DictLiteStore is initially just an experiment for a later part of marlinespike cacheing system, but as a stand-alone module, could also be pretty useful.

 ##Usage: